Lego Elves: 2015 sets

-In March 2015, eight playsets were announced for the 2015 spring wave, including Aira's Creative Workshop, Naida's Spa Secret, Naida's Epic Adventure Ship, Azari and the Magical Bakery, The Elves' Treetop Hideaway, Farran and the Crystal Hollow, Aira's Pegasus Sleigh and Skyra's Mysterious Sky Castle.
+In March 2015, eight playsets were announced for the 2015 waves.
+Wave One: Aira's Creative Workshop, Naida's Spa Secret, Naida's Epic Adventure Ship, Azari and the Magical Bakery, The Elves' Treetop Hideaway, Farran and the Crystal Hollow.
+Wave Two: Aira's Pegasus Sleigh and Skyra's Mysterious Sky Castle.
 In addition, Azari's Magic Fire polybag set was released as a promotion.

 2016 sets

-In March 2016, ten playsets were announced for the 2016 summer wave, including Emily Jones and the Baby Wind Dragon, The Water Dragon Adventure, Elvendale School of Dragons, The Starlight Inn, Fire Dragon's Lava Cave, The Secret Market Place, The Precious Crystal Mine, The Dragon Sanctuary, Queen Dragon's Rescue and Ragana's Magic Shadow Castle.
+In March 2016, ten playsets were announced for the 2016 waves.
+Wave Three: Emily Jones and the Baby Wind Dragon, The Water Dragon Adventure, Elvendale School of Dragons, The Starlight Inn, Fire Dragon's Lava Cave, The Secret Market Place.
+Wave Four: The Precious Crystal Mine, The Dragon Sanctuary, Queen Dragon's Rescue and Ragana's Magic Shadow Castle.
 In addition, Sira's Adventurous Airglider polybag set was released as a promotion.

 2017 sets

-The Lego Elves summer 2017 playsets were revealed at New York Toy Fair and included Azari and The Goblin Forest Escape, Rosalyn's Healing Hideout and Breakout from the Goblin King's Fortress.
+In February 2017 at New York Toy Fair, eight playsets were announced for the 2017 waves.
+Wave Five: Naida’s Gondola and the Goblin Thief, The Capture of Sophie Jones, The Goblin King’s Evil Dragon, Aira’s Airship and the Amulet Chase, Magic Rescue from the Goblin Village.
+Wave Six: Azari and The Goblin Forest Escape, Rosalyn's Healing Hideout, Breakout from the Goblin King's Fortress.

 2018 sets

-Five playsets were launched in January 2018 as part of the 2018 Lego Elves wave, which included Emily Jones and The Eagle Getaway, Naida and The Water Turtle Ambush, and Noctura's Tower and the Earth Fox Rescue.
+In January 2018, seven playsets were announced as part of the 2018 waves.
+Wave Seven: Emily Jones and The Eagle Getaway, Naida and The Water Turtle Ambush, Azari and the Fire Lion Capture, Aira and the Song of the Wind Dragon, Noctura's Tower and the Earth Fox Rescue.
+Wave Eight: Emily and Noctura’s Showdown, The Elvenstar Tree Bat Attack.

+Polybag Sets

+Azari's Magic Fire (2015) and Sira's Adventurous Airglider (2016).

+Foil Pack Animal Collectable Sets

+Six small limited edition LEGO sets were produced for inclusion with issues of the Lego Elves magazine.
+Each set included an animal figure from the Lego Elves toy line: Enki the panther, Flamy the Fox, Miku the baby dragon, Jynx the elven witch Ragana’s cat, Mr. Spry the squirrel, and Hidee the chameleon.